javaswapdevelpment/java-document/core-products/ido.md

 # IDO (initial dex offering)

 ## Our offer
-SaltSwap offers a platform for new projects to raise BNB in a safe way for users.
+JavaSwap offers a platform for new projects to raise BNB in a safe way for users.
 We provide an IDO platform with softcap mechanism, if the softcap is not reached, all the contribute BNB will be returned to the users.
 When the softcap is reached and the IDO date is over, the project will be able to claim 90% of the BNB raised.

-Before and during the IDO, SaltSwap will promote the project on its channels:
+Before and during the IDO, JavaSwap will promote the project on its channels:
  - Telegram chat and announcement channels
  - Twitter

-SaltSwap's deisgner creates the banners for SaltSwap's own promotions.
+JavaSwap's deisgner creates the banners for JavaSwap's own promotions.

 ## Requirements